-Scurvy can be diagnosed during a physical exam, based on an analysis of symptoms and diet.
-Your doctor may order a blood test to measure the level of vitamin C in the blood.
-To diagnose scurvy in infants and children, an x-ray may be done.
+Scurvy may be suspected during a physical exam, based on an analysis of symptoms and diet.
+Your doctor will order a blood test to measure the level of vitamin C in the blood to confirm the diagnosis.
+To look for any specific problems the scurvy, such as bone disease, in infants and children may have an x-ray done.

 Family Doctor—American Academy of Family Physicians

 American Society for Nutrition

 Dietitians of Canada

 Vitamin C deficiency.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T115249/Vitamin-C-deficiency.
 Updated April 27, 2010.
 Accessed September 27, 2016.